GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

 Schema and document locations are either paths or URLs.

- * To run with ProtoGENI v2 RSpecs instead of GENI v3 run:
+ * To run with ProtoGENI v2 RSpecs instead of GENI v3 use:
-    $ am_api_v1_accept.py -a am-undertest --ProtoGENIv2
+   --ProtoGENIv2, --rspec-file, and --bad-rspec-file.

- * With the default AM configuration, instead run:
+    For example, with the default AM configuration, run:
     $ am_api_v1_accept.py -a am-undertest --ProtoGENIv2 --rspec-file request_pgv2.xml

     This provides an appropriate ProtoGENI v2 request RSpec for the test.